 Country Answer Argentina Yes.
 Brazil Yes.
 However, it is not a widespread situation at this stage.
 Chile Yes, we have seen problems in the construction of projects mainly due to (i) the international borders lockdown implemented in Chile and (ii) the restrictions on mobility imposed by local authorities.
+Despite the above-mentioned, the delays in construction could decrease by a percentage point because on April 16 the lockdown in several areas of the capital of Santiago was lifted.
 Colombia Yes.
 For example, in the contracts executed by the National Infrastructure Agency ("ANI"), though Resolution No. 471 of 2020, such agency expressly recognized that the COVID-19 pandemic is a force majeure event and that, therefore, certain obligations on the contracts subscribed by such entity will be unilaterally suspended.
 Currently, there is no available information regarding any delay in the construction of transmission or generation infrastructure.
 Nevertheless, the Renewable Energies Association's Executive Director has requested the extension of the generation project's COD within the auctions PPA.
 The request is basically because the mandatory self-isolation has delayed the public consultation procedures of wind projects.
 The government has not provided any public response regarding this issue.
 Costa Rica We have not seen yet delays in construction and/or force majeure claims to obtain postponement of construction milestones, but we anticipate that they will occur due to the COVID-19 situation.
 Ecuador Yes, we are seeing delays in construction of several projects, due to force majeure claims.
+El Salvador We have not yet seen delays in construction and/or force majeure claims to obtain postponement of construction milestones but we anticipate that they will occur due to the COVID-19 situation.
+Guatemala We have not yet seen delays in construction and/or force majeure claims to obtain postponement of construction milestones but we anticipate that they will occur due to the COVID-19 situation.
+Honduras We have not yet seen delays in construction and/or force majeure claims to obtain postponement of construction milestones but we anticipate that they will occur due to the COVID-19 situation.
 Mexico Yes.
 We believe this is something that must be analyzed case by case, due to the fact that other than construction: i) considered essential for addressing the COVID-19 public health crisis, or ii) if the suspension of the project may result in irreversible effects for its continuation, all constructions have been suspended.
-Peru Yes.
-For further information, please refer to the link below: